webextensions/npm-install-quick/README.md

   Ensures that **package-lock.json** exists
 * `--package-lock-must-be-in-sync-when-available`
   Ensures that **package.json** and **package-lock.json** are in sync (when available)
+* `--ignore-node-nvmrc-mismatch`
+  If `.nvmrc` file exists (with simple number format), then, the current Node JS version in use must match it

 ## Important files and directories
 ### Code: